 The historical conditions in soil of reclaimed wood and pillars also denote its trace pombalino old.

 Convenient and comfortable, air-conditioning in the living room and all rooms, with equipments of first quality, this is an apartment suitable for demanding customers.

 On the lower floor is situated the Baixa I also of the same property, so that can be rented together.

 Located on a pedestrian street full of restaurants with terraces and m · s downtown (next to Rua Augusta) in parts, just steps from the Square Trade and Rocio Square.
 The Baixa-Chiado metro just 100 meters away the "Moorish Castle".

 |Further details outdoors|

 Located in the downtown Baixa/Chiado district, a central location in the lower part of the seven hill city.
-In a parallel street to the famous Rua Augusta, the Baixa apartment occupies the third floor (with no lift) of a typical building.
+In a parallel street to the famous Rua Augusta, the Baixa apartment occupies the fourth floor (with no lift) of a typical building.